galihsukmana/price_pred/README.md

-# Price Prediction with Linear Regression Model
+# Uber VS Lyft Price Prediction

-This repository contains code and resources for predicting prices using a linear regression model.
+This repository contains code and resources for predicting prices between Uber and Lyft platform, using a linear regression model.
 The goal of this project is to demonstrate how a linear regression model can be implemented to forecast prices based on historical data.

 ## Table of Contents